KunkunYang/master_project_code/README.md

 - `NMF_algorithm` stores the code of Semi-NMF and Convex-NMF.

-- `code_for_pre-processing_dataset` stores the pre-processed datasets of Amazon Review, Yelp Review and Maluuba Frames, as well as codes for encoding them as vector representations
+- `code_for_pre-processing_dataset` stores the pre-processed datasets of Amazon Review, Yelp Review and Maluuba Frames, as well as codes for encoding them as vector representations.

 ### How to run